 Labour's interest in the Liberal vote heightened following the 1950 general election.
 The Liberal Party's poor performance in that contest (which suggested that a reduced number of Liberal candidates would contest future general elections) and Labour's narrow victory emphasised the importance of Labour securing new sources of electoral support in order to retain power.
 It was estimated that a net Labour gain over the Conservative Party of 10% of the vote obtained by the Liberals in 1950 would have given the government an additional 11 seats and an overall majority of 28 in the new House of Commons.
-A 20% net gain of the Liberal vote would have increased the government's majority to 44 while a 30% net gain would have secured Labour a majority of 68.12 Although such figures ignored the vital question as to whether such a net gain was realisable, the Labour Party was warned that if the Conservatives managed to secure a large proportion of the Liberal vote at the next election, 'we are almost certainly beaten'.

-Opinion polls did not provide Labour with much comfort concerning their ability to eat into the Liberal Party's support in future general elections.
-A Gallup poll suggested the Conservative Party stood to gain a larger share of the Liberal vote in the absence of a Liberal candidate and the party's National Agent repeated this view in his report to the National Executive Committee.15 However, research which suggested that one quarter of Liberal supporters in 1950 had voted Labour in 1945 and that 27% of Liberal voters derived from a working class background induced Labour to make its appeal to Liberal voters more specific than had previously been the case.
+A 20% net gain of the Liberal vote would have increased the government's majority to 44 while a 30% net gain would have secured Labour a majority of 68.12 Although such figures ignored the vital question as to whether such a net gain was realisable, the Labour Party was warned that if the Conservatives managed to secure a large proportion of the Liberal vote at the next election, 'we are almost certainly beaten'.13 the Conservative Party stood to gain a larger share of the Liberal vote in the absence of a Liberal candidate14 and the party's National Agent repeated this view in his report to the National Executive Committee.
+15 However, research which suggested that one quarter of Liberal supporters in 1950 had voted Labour in 1945 and that 27% of Liberal voters derived from a working class background16 induced Labour to make its appeal to Liberal voters more specific than had previously been the case.
 It was conceded that Labour could make no appeal to the 'Tory sort of Liberal' and, instead, an appeal to support and vote for the Labour Party was addressed to 'the progressive Liberal, who stands for ideas and not for labels and outworn dogma'.
-It was thus perceived that while 'Liberal Tories' would never vote Labour, other Liberals were by instinct anti-Conservative.
-The party was thus informed it was its 'duty and .... job' to convert such support.
+17 It was thus perceived that while 'Liberal Tories' would never vote Labour, other Liberals were by instinct anti-Conservative.
+The party was thus informed it was its 'duty and job' to convert such support.
+18